Buena Park City Council voted at the April 9, 2019 Special Town Hall Meeting to:

 Studio One Eleven gave a full PowerPoint presentation with a conceptual for the future homeless Navigation Center at 6490 Caballero Blvd.
 Click here to view the full presentation.

 The North Orange County Service Planning Area (North SPA) received $12,062,300 in Homeless Emergency Aid Program (HEAP) funding to open a Navigation Center in Buena Park and Placentia.
-The proposed Buena Park site, or "Navigation Center", will be at 7101 Lincoln Avenue.
+The Buena Park site, or "Navigation Center", will be at 6490 Caballero Blvd.